galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-content/tutorial.md

 ### Improving the learning experience

-To improve the learning experience in our tutorial, we defined some boxes to highlight.
+To improve the learning experience in our tutorial, we defined some boxes to highlight their content.

 They are defined always with the same structure: